-Everybody needs a good healthy Date Bran Muffins Recipe!
+Date Bran Muffins Recipe is a good healthy breakfast that everyone needs!
 The dates bring a wonderful sweetness and these little gems are so good with or without a topping.

 Everybody needs a good healthy Date Bran Muffins Recipe!
 These are sort of, like, ‘in disguise’ and no one will know they are healthy muffins.
 If you leave out the word bran then you can even trick the kids.
 I don’t know why bran isn’t used more often.